san-iwan/Netflix_analysis.sql/README.md

 ## Q5.
 How many movies has Salman Khan featured in (last 10 years)?

-Analyzes star-driven content and helps evaluate actor influence on the platform.
+Analyses star-driven content and helps evaluate actor influence on the platform.
 ```sql
 SELECT *
 FROM netflix